 Our business also depends on our ability to attract and retain highly skilled employees and key personnel representing diverse backgrounds, experiences and skill sets.
 The market for talented employees and key personnel in our industry is extremely competitive, and our ability to compete depends on our ability to hire, develop and motivate highly skilled employees and key personnel in all areas of our business and in all geographic markets in which we operate, particularly as we continue to expand globally.
 Maintaining our brands, our reputation and a diverse, equitable and inclusive work environment enables us to attract top talent.
 Furthermore, our ability to attract and retain talent has been, and may continue to be, impacted to varying degrees by challenges in the labor market that emerge from time to time, such as wage inflation, labor shortages and changes in immigration laws and government policies.
 If we are less successful in our hiring efforts, or, if we cannot retain highly skilled employees and key personnel, then our business, financial condition or results of operations could be adversely affected.

-We are dependent on NAVER to carry out our activities, and we may not be able to find suitable replacements if our services agreements with NAVER are terminated
+We are dependent on NAVER to carry out our activities, and we may not be able to find suitable replacements if our services agreements with NAVER are terminated.

 We have historically operated as a subsidiary of NAVER and relied on NAVER for certain functions to operate our business.
 Although we have established and intend to expand our own corporate functions, including facilities, insurance, logistics, quality, compliance, finance, human resources, benefits administration, information technology, legal, corporate strategy, corporate governance, other professional services and general commercial support functions, we still rely, and expect to continue to rely, on NAVER for certain functions.
 Additionally, we may rely on certain intellectual property owned by NAVER to operate our business and may rely on implied licenses, rather than formal written license agreements, from NAVER with respect to our use of such intellectual property.
 Pursuant to certain services agreements, subsidiaries of NAVER provide us with certain administrative services, including services relating to infrastructure, information technology and systems, accounting and financial services, human resources and marketing, office facilities, administrative personal and other services.
-We also have certain service agreements with LY Corporation.
 See "Certain Relationships and Related Party Transactions-Intercompany Services and Property Leases."
-We expect to continue to rely on NAVER for the functions and services overed by the services agreements in the future.
-If our relationship with NAVER or LY Corporation deteriorates, it could impact the services they provide to us.
-Also, the services that NAVER or LY Corporation provides to us may be disrupted or otherwise adversely impacted by disruptions in their business, which is subject to economic, financial, operational, regulatory, litigation, intellectual property, cybersecurity or other risks.
-If some or all of the services agreements with NAVER or LY Corporation are terminated, we may not be able to bring the services and functions covered thereby in-house and, even if we are able to do so, we may need to continue to rely on third parties for all or part
+We expect to continue to rely on NAVER for the functions and services covered by the services agreements in the future.
+If our relationship with NAVER deteriorates, it could impact the services NAVER provides to us.
+If some or all of the services agreements with NAVER are terminated, we may not be able to bring the services and functions covered thereby in-house and, even if we are able to do so, we may need to continue to rely on third parties for all or part of these functions.
+Reliance on a third party may result in significant expenses and operational issues over which we will not have direct control.